Doug James (musician): Biography

 In 1998, James reunited with his mentor, Robillard, and played in his band a mixture of baritone and tenor saxophones and bass clarinet.
 He toured with Robillard's band and recorded several albums with him.
-In addition, James recorded pieces with Eddie Clearwater, Toni Lynn Washington, Jerry Portnoy, Jimmy "T99" Nelson, Jay McShann, Debbie Davies, Billy Boy Arnold, Kim Wilson, and Bryan Lee.
+In addition, James recorded pieces with Eddy Clearwater, Toni Lynn Washington, Jerry Portnoy, Jimmy "T99" Nelson, Jay McShann, Debbie Davies, Billy Boy Arnold, Kim Wilson, and Bryan Lee.
 Opportunities to take part in various 'W.C.
 Handy All-Stars' touring ensembles saw James play the saxophone behind a varied mix of artists, such as Charlie Musselwhite, Little Milton, Ruth Brown, Joe Louis Walker, Trudy Lynn, and Johnnie Johnson.

 In 2001, Stony Plain Records invited James to record his debut solo album for them, and he assembled a few former Roomful of Blues musicians to fill out the sound.
 These included "Sax" Gordon Beadle, with whom James went on to record three joint ventures in the ensuing years.
 The album, Blow Mr. Low, contained tracks where James played tribute to his heroes such as Paul Williams, Haywood Henry, and Leo Parker, and had a stab at the Smiley Lewis track, "Dirty Dirty People".
 James wrote four of the ten tracks plus, with Robillard, co-penned one other.

 On the original soundtrack album, Martin Scorsese Presents the Blues: The Road to Memphis (2003), the final track was Rosco Gordon's "Now You're Gone", performed by an ensemble consisting of Gordon (vocals, piano), Robillard (guitars), John Packer (bass), Jeffrey McAllister (drums), with James and Beadle (saxophones).

 James has continued to tour and record albums with Robillard, such as on the November 2020 release, Blues Bash with Duke Robillard & Friends.
 He also leads the Doug James Big Band.

-In the 2021 Blues Music Awards, he has a nomination in the 'Instrumentalist - Horn' category.
-The 'virtual' ceremony is due to take place on June 6, 2021.
+In the 2021 Blues Music Awards, he had a nomination in the 'Instrumentalist - Horn' category.
+The 'virtual' ceremony took place on June 6, 2021.